• Skip to primary navigation

 Kanto poles at the Akita Kanto festival

-Because the streets can get crowded there are times where two of the kanto can get intertwined.
+Because the streets can get crowded there are times two of the kanto can get intertwined.
 We even saw some get stuck in trees.

 Around them, participants begin chanting “dokkoisho, dokkoisho” (which means “heave-ho!”) to the beat of the taiko drums and wood instruments.
 As the chanting continues, the performers place extensions on the pole one at a time until they are at maximum height.
 As this happens, they continue to show off their balancing skills by placing the pole on their forehead, hip, shoulder, or in the palm of one hand!

-Balancing kanto poles with lanterns at Akita Kanto Matsuri
+Balancing kanto poles with lanterns at Akita Kanto Matsuri in Japan

 This participant is balancing one of the larger kanto on his shoulder!